alexmacarthur/statamic-picperf/README.md

 - Serve the modern format that's _actually_ lighter, and only if your visitor's browser supports it.
 - Aggressively cache the bananas out of your images starting from the browser, all the way up to the global CDN.
 - The original versions of your images remain untouched.
+- Use the [auto-generated sitemap](https://picperf.io/docs/sitemap) for an extra boost of SEO.

 ## Getting Started